minaBonyadi/mankala-game/README.md

 - Providing unit-test for test (Real to Bot) player rules from both side real move or bot move
 - plus, including integration-test for test (Real to Bot) player Api

+## Game Model

+    All pits are filled by 6 stones in the begining of a game.

+    real pits ids ->     bot Storage      1 2 3 4 5 6     real storage
+    bot pits ->               0           1 2 3 4 5 6        0

 ## Installation

 - After cloning this project just run this command( docker-compose up --build ) in your intellij terminal to install and up this application